 “Tell me and I forget, teach me and I may remember, involve me and I learn.”
 Ben Franklin, as always, dropping wisdom.
-There are a hot takes on teaching philosophy but I’ve found (as I’m sure you’ve noticed) that listening to actual philosophers affords the best philosophy.
-And in this case, I pretty much threw out the rule book to abide by this Ben Franklin quote.
-How do you get kids involved in a preschool discussion every single day?
+And as I’ve found, listening to actual philosophers usually affords the best teaching philosophy.
+In this case, it’s spot-on.
+But how do you get kids involved in a preschool discussion every single day?

 When I called on students individually, the class could never keep their focus for very long.
 Students’ attention spans would slowly fade as they waited for each of their classmates to work through an answer.
-By the time you have called on 15 students, most of the class is tuned out.
+By the time you’ve called on all twenty students, most of them have tuned out.
 Not to mention, this slow process zaps the energy and excitement that you built with the hook of your lesson.
 It’s no wonder Einstein said, “It is a miracle that curiosity survives formal education.”

-If my students had an idea, I wanted to hear it.
+If my students had an idea to share, I wanted to hear it!
 Each morning I would ask an open-ended question, then we would open up the floor to a free-for-all of rapid fire responses.
 During this extreme brainstorm, it felt you like you were actually in a hurricane or tornado of answers!
 Before you know it, kids will be throwing answers at you faster than you can handle!
 To get a better feel for these open-ended questions listen to Episode 008: How to Teach Critical Thinking in Preschool.
-You can purchase our weekly lesson plans that include everything you’ll need to help your students make high-level connections and participate at the highest levels.
+You can also purchase our weekly lesson plans that include everything you’ll need to help your students make high-level connections and participate at the most in-depth levels.

 Now this may still sound a little chaotic, after all I just said kids will be “throwing” answers at you and it will feel like a “hurricane or tornado.”
 Even if that’s the case, this podcast episode is your lifeboat in the storm (the brainstorm, that is).

-Another surprise was that shy students, rather than being intimidated by all the volume and voices, actually spoke up more because they wanted to be a part of the group!
+Another surprise was that shy students came out of their shells.
+Rather than being intimidated by all the volume and voices, these reserved children actually began to speak up more because they wanted to be a part of the group!
 Since everyone else was participating, even the quietest kids found opportunities to contribute.
 The shout-it-out structure does create something of a “sink-or-swim” environment– but kids almost always choose to swim when they see how much fun everyone else is having in the “water!”
 For example, two of my most quiet girls ended up becoming the most vocal and assertive contributors in our classroom by the end of the year.
-This change seemingly happened overnight but they were probably building up their confidence and mindset all year.
+This change seemingly happened overnight, but they were building up their confidence and mindset all year!
 And that confidence and swagger hasn’t stopped shining until this day.

 As I said, I’ll always give it to you straight.
 This isn’t an overnight fix and it does take time to implement, but it can be a huge game-changer for you and all of your students.
 But as with anything in Punk Rock Preschool, teach from within yourself and find the things that work best for you.
 This is just another tool that you can choose to use if it suits your classroom.
 Listen here and find out if this style is for you!
 Also, please download the episode for special instructions on how to use our Freebie — the Punk Rock Preschool Salary System.